jannispkz/sharedeverything/README.md

    - These accumulate over time
    - Manual cleanup required

-3. **The `/reset` command has NO CONFIRMATION**
+3. **The `/reset` command has NO CONFIRMATION and is usable by ANYONE**
-   - Immediately deletes world
+   - Any player can run `/reset` and immediately delete the world
+   - Instantly stops the server without warning
+   - Built for private friend groups, NOT public servers
-   - Use with extreme caution
+   - Use with extreme caution or restrict via permissions plugin

 ---